Ancient Roman sarcophagi: Selene and Endymion

 Occasionally, Selene and Endymion sarcophagi are used to represent familial love rather than erotic marital love.
-A good example is another Selene and Endymion sarcophagus in New York's Metropolitan Museum, a huge and exquisitely carved piece carved ca. 200–220 AD.
+A good example is another Selene and Endymion sarcophagus in New York's Metropolitan Museum, a huge and exquisitely carved piece carved ca. 200–220 A.D.
 This one features a portrait and inscription on the lid explaining that the sarcophagus was commissioned by a daughter for her mother.
 The placement of the portrait above the goddess was likely done to emphasize the beauty of the mother and describe her as coming to visit her sleeping family similar to other sarcophagi of this subject.
 Endymion would then be a broad representation of family rather than a husband.
 A child sarcophagus commissioned by his parents displaying this subject matter was likely comparing the child's beauty to that of Endymion rather than as something Romantic.
 The erotic nature of the myth is toned down and the focus is placed on the deceased imagined as Endymion resting in eternal sleep.

 In a more general sense, the idea of eternal sleep rather than death provided comfort to the living family of the deceased.
 The removal of the finality of death brought about hope that the departed was not truly gone.
 Sleep leaves a person in a state where they are not present or aware of the world around them resonating deeply with death.
 The use of pastoral imagery as seen in shepherds further relays the peace and comfort that comes with sleep.
-Flocks of animals on these sarcophagi or even the shepherds themselves are often seen sleeping similar to Endymion or the deceased.
+Flocks of animals on these sarcophagi or even the shepherds are often seen sleeping similar to Endymion or the deceased.
 If the deceased is imagined as Selene coming to visit in dreams, the remaining family is comforted by the potential nighttime visits they can have with their beloved.